kate-asarar/DisasterResponseMaster/README.md

 2) a machine learning message classification script which fits a randomtree model to the data and evaluates the model.
 The model can be obtipized using grid search or not.
 3) a website app that desplays the results of the classification.

-# The reposotory also contains the following data files in the data folder:
+### The reposotory contains the following data files in the data folder:
 1) disaster_messages.csv -- contains the messages that are to be classified
 2) disaster_categories.csv -- contains the correct classification labels for the messages